Managers and scientists working together to optimally manage waterbirds

 Providing habitat at the right time and right places for non-breeding waterbirds!

-Sustaining healthy populations of waterbirds that migrate long distances (waterfowl, shorebirds, and wading birds) is a major challenge for land managers.
+Sustaining healthy populations of waterbirds that migrate long distances is a major challenge for land managers.
 How does a manager know which species to manage for at a specific site?
 How important is a single site in the big picture?
 How can many managers coordinate their actions across the landscape so that the birds have the right amount and quality of habitat, at the right time, in the right places?
 These questions are difficult to answer without understanding how all the pieces fit together.

-Started by Chelsea DiAntonio.
-Last reply by Lindsay Coldiron Jan 22.
+Started by Sadie O'Dell.
+Last reply by Sadie O'Dell Jan 29, 2014.

 Hello IWMM Participants,In the near future, IWMM will begin developing an online database with the goal of improving our ability to meet the data entry, archival, and reporting needs of our participants.
 To inform our database development efforts,…Continue

 Started by Brian Tavernia.
 Last reply by Brian Tavernia Aug 2, 2013.